This page provides information on support available for businesses to help current employees and to recruit new employees.

-The government’s Coronavirus Job Retention Scheme (CJRS) – also known as the Furlough scheme – has been extended until the end of April 2021 with the government continuing to contribute 80% towards wages.
+The government’s Coronavirus Job Retention Scheme (CJRS) – also known as the Furlough scheme – has been extended until the end of September 2021.

-- Employees will receive 80% of their current salary for hours not worked, up to a maximum of £2,500.
+- Employees will continue to receive 80% of their current salary for hours not worked.

 - Calculate how much you have to pay your furloughed employees for hours on furlough, how much you can claim for employer NICs and pension contributions and how much you can claim back.
 Find out more

 - Steps to take before calculating your claim using the Coronavirus Job Retention Scheme.
 Find out more

 - Examples to help you calculate your employee’s wages, National Insurance contributions and pension contributions.
 Find out more

 Small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.

 The scheme allows small and medium-sized employers, with fewer than 250 employees, to apply to HMRC to reclaim up to two weeks of eligible SSP costs per employee.

 This scheme is a temporary COVID-19 measure intended to support employers while levels of sickness absence are high.
 As with other business support schemes, the government will set out steps for closing this scheme in due course.

 Employers can make their claims through an online service.